 Intensive backgrounds are done on all applicants.
 A criminal history, driving history and employment history are done during each background investigation.
 Candidates are then given a truth verification test, physical examination, psychological test and an entrance screening examination.

 Those appointed as a recruit police officer candidate will attend the Broward County Police Academy at the Broward College Institute of Public Safety (CJI) in Davie, Florida.
-After graduation, new officers spend approximately one week in orientation training, then fourteen weeks in a structured Field Training Program.
+After graduation, new officers spend approximately one week in orientation training, followed by fourteen weeks in a structured Field Training Program.
 The probationary period for all new City of Margate police officers is 18 months and starts on the date of appointment.